Spain: Barcelona & Costa Brava - VBT Bicycling Vacations Skip to Main Content

 Girona to Pals through Foixa:

 Begin cycling from your city-center hotel on pedestrian and city streets.
 The route has some traffic in the first 8 km (5 miles) in Girona’s outskirts, then follows quiet country roads with two ascents after 20 km (12 miles) before getting to the lovely medieval town of Madremanya.
-Another 5 km (3 miles) of descent brings you to Monells and rolling to flat farmland through several villages and finally to your hotel just outside Pals.
+Another 5 km (3 miles) of descent brings you to Monells and rolling to flat farmland through several villages and finally to your hote just outside Pals.

 Included Meals: Breakfast, Dinner